-In this course, you study ways to manage others and yourself in a changing workforce, by developing a thorough understanding of the basic principles, concepts, and vocabulary of employee supervision.
-The sessions are interactive and provide you with opportunities to discuss and participate in a variety of approaches to supervision.
+In this course, the student will study ways to manage others in a changing workforce, by developing a thorough understanding of the basic principles, concepts, and vocabulary of employee supervision.
+The sessions are interactive and provide students with opportunities to discuss and participate in a variety of approaches to supervision.